aplteam/Cider/docs/Cider-API-Reference.md

   Usually the user won't specify such a list, but the user command may.

 * A flag `checks` that defaults to 1, meaning that potentially checks are performed.
-See `CheckForDropboxConflicts` for an example.
+See `CheckForDropboxConflicts` in Cider's _User Guide > Global configuration > CheckForDropboxConflicts_ for an example.

   You may suppress such checks by passing a 0 as left argument.